GigiArteni/apiato-repository/docs/glossary.md

 **Bulk Operations**: High-performance methods for inserting, updating, or deleting many records at once.

-**Sanitization**: The process of cleaning and validating input data to prevent security issues (e.g., XSS, SQL injection).

 **Validation**: Ensuring data meets defined rules before it is persisted or processed.

 **Presenter**: A class that transforms data for output, often using Fractal.